thasso/pyjip/docs/source/index.rst

 Quick start
 -----------
-There is more documentation available and there are a few things you might need to understand before you can create more sophisticated work-flows.
-But here is the quick-start to install and configure JIP on your system.
-Take a look at the :ref:`setup guide <setup>` for a more detailed description of the installation and configuration process.
+There is more documentation available and there are a few things you might need to understand before you create more sophisticated work-flows.
+But here is the quick-start to install and to configure JIP on your system.
+Take a look at the :ref:`setup guide <setup>` for more detailed description of the installation and configuration process.

 Installation